persalys/persalys/python/doc/examples/examples.rst

 5-1-1 Definition
 ****************

-To perform a sensibility analysis with the Sobol method, the input variables must be independent (In the Correlation tab of the probabilistic model window replace -0.2 by 0).
+To perform a sensitivity analysis with the Sobol method, the input variables must be independent (In the Correlation tab of the probabilistic model window replace -0.2 by 0).
 Choose **Sensitivity** in the context menu of the probabilistic model item in the study tree.